CLI for JFrog Cloud Transfer

 JFrog Cloud provides the same cutting-edge functionalities of a self-hosted JFrog Platform Deployment (JPD), without the overhead of managing the databases and systems.
 If you are an existing JFrog self-hosted customer, you might want to move to JFrog Cloud to ease operations.
 JFrog provides a solution that allows you to replicate your self-hosted JPD to a JFrog Cloud JPD painlessly.

 The Artifactory Transfer solution currently transfers the config and data of JFrog Artifactory only.
-Other products such as JFrog Xray, Distribution, and JFrog Pipelines are currently not supported by this solution.
+Other products such as JFrog Xray, and Distribution are currently not supported by this solution.

 In this page, we refer to the source self-hosted instance as the source instance, and the target JFrog Cloud instance as the target instance.